-The Youth Train In Trades (YTIT) program allows high school students to take technical training that gives them dual credit (up to 32 credits) for high school courses and apprenticeship or industry training programs.
-This is an innovative partnership between UFV and School District No. 33.
-Grade 11 students can apply to pursue an apprenticeship career path to obtain the first level of technical training in a particular trade in their grade 12 year.
-Application process is competitive and space is limited.
+The Youth Train in Trades program allows secondary school students to take technical training that gives them Dual Credit (up to 32 credits) for high school courses and trades training programs.
+This is an innovative partnership between the University of the Fraser Valley and School District No. 33.

+Grade 11 students can apply to pursue an apprenticeship career path to obtain the first level of technical training during their Grade 12 school year.